hoothin/UserScripts/Picviewer CE+/README.md

 ```
 You have the option to use a standalone userscript, which allows you to manage all of your custom rules effectively.

+Feel free to share your own custom rules on Greasy Fork!

 ``` js
 // ==UserScript==
 // @name         Picviewer CE+ custom rules